 Even if you have a credit card with no foreign transaction fees, it’s always advisable to carry local currency (and an app that calculates it) just in case.

-Best travel app for keeping connected with others
+Best free travel app for keeping connected with others

 During your travel adventures, you’ll want a reliable way to stay in touch with friends and loved ones.
 Here are some travel apps that you should consider:

-WhatsApp is an encrypted application that allows you to send text messages, voice calls, and video chats over Wi-Fi.
+Perhaps none of these vacation apps are more useful than this one.
+WhatsApp is an encrypted messaging app app that allows you to send texts, voice calls, and video chats over Wi-Fi.
 The best part of all?
 It’s free!

 WhatsApp has been my lifeline to communicate with iPhone and Android users, both at home and abroad.